-We have audited the financial report of Roman Catholic Diocese of Toowoomba Diocesan Development Fund (the Fund), which comprises the statement of financial position as at 30 June 2023, the statement of profit or loss and other comprehensive income, statement of changes in equity and cash flow statement for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the statement by the Members of the Diocesan Finance Council declaration.
+We have audited the financial report of Roman Catholic Diocese of Toowoomba Diocesan Development Fund (the Fund), which comprises the statement of financial position as at 30 June 2024, the statement profit or loss and other comprehensive income, statement of changes in equity and cash flow statement for the year then ended, and notes to the financial statements, including a summary of material accounting policies and the statement by the Members of the Diocesan Finance Council declaration.

-In our opinion, the accompanying financial report presents fairly, in all material respects, the financial position of the Fund as at 30 June 2023, and its financial performance for the year then ended, in accordance with the accounting policies disclosed in Note 1 and the requirements of the ASIC Corporations (Charitable Instruments Fundraising) Instrument 2016/813 and the Bishop.
+In our opinion, the accompanying financial report presents fairly, in all material respects, the financial position of the Fund as at 30 June 2024, and its financial performance for the year then ended in accordance with the accounting policies disclosed in Note 1 and the requirements of the ASIC Corporations (Charitable Instruments Fundraising) Instrument 2016/813 and the Bishop.